You are in a maze of twisted little Deanna Rubins, all the same.

 At Carnegie Mellon, the old way they generated userids for the Andrew system was to take your initials and then add 2 more alphanumeric characters to the end.
 These were generated in the order userids were generated, so dr00 is the first person with the initals dr, and dr01, 02, down to 0a through 0z.
 Then 10, and so on.
 In other words, dr4a was generated before me, and dr4c afterwards.
 It was really fun to refer to people by their logins - "Hey, bc3p, go find mj2q, we need a fourth for bridge," and so on.

-In the summer of 1995 they started using a "saner" system for userids, and allowed people with old ones to change it, but I didn't have anything to change it to, so I kept mine.
+At some point they started using a "saner" system for userids, and allowed people with old ones to change it, but I didn't have anything to change it to, so I kept mine.
 Now it's way "oldskool", but on the other hand, it's a distinct identifier for me - nobody else is dr4b.
 But I am.
 And it's nice to meet you.

 What sort of stuff do you do?